ansible-network/network.healthchecks/roles/uptime/README.md

             "hours": 22,
             "minutes": 36
         },
-        "status": "PASS"
+        "result": "PASS"
     }
 }
 ```

 ### Health Check Status
-- `check_status`: Indicates whether the system uptime meets the minimum threshold
+- `status`: Indicates whether the system uptime meets the minimum threshold
-  - `successful`: System uptime meets or exceeds the threshold
+  - `PASS`: System uptime meets or exceeds the threshold
-  - `unsuccessful`: System uptime is below the threshold
+  - `FAIL`: System uptime is below the threshold
-- `status`: Overall health check status
+- `result`: Overall health check status
-  - `successful`: All checks passed (or failed checks are ignored)
+  - `PASS`: All checks passed (or failed checks are ignored)
-  - `unsuccessful`: At least one non-ignored check failed
+  - `FAIL`: At least one non-ignored check failed

 ## License